 Born in Iran, he and his family have benefited first-hand from the important role citizen action and community organizations play in improving lives especially at times of crisis.
 Alex spent a good part of his adult life in Armenia—his ancestral homeland—where he worked with and learned from local leaders as they forged a new path after independence from the Soviet Union.
 He is passionate about figuring out how human beings can have a louder, more powerful voice and unhindered agency in what happens to their lives and in their communities; he firmly believes to never ask for permission when what’s at stake is ensuring human dignity.

 Mashal supports the development and implementation of SEEP’s digital communications, including outreach and advocacy campaigns, social media, the SEEP blog and partner relations.
 In addition, she explores and manages platforms conducive to learning for SEEP events.
 Prior to joining SEEP, Mashal lent research and editing support to a variety of books and publications in international politics at Marquette University in Milwaukee, WI, where she also received her Master’s degree in International Affairs.
 She has experience working in consular affairs with the Canadian High Commission in Islamabad and received a Bachelor’s degree in Economics from the Lahore University of Management Sciences.
-Mashal is an avid photographer and an occasional stand-up comedian.
+Mashal is an avid photographer and enjoys doing stand-up comedy.

 Fabiola Diaz is the Program Manager for Women's Economic Empowerment & Savings Groups.
 In this role, she is responsible for managing the Women’s Economic Empowerment Global Learning Forum and the Mastercard Foundation Savings Portfolio Partnership.
 She works with senior management to cultivate strategic alliances and support learning initiative design and implementation in the thematic areas of Women’s Economic Empowerment and Financial Inclusion through Savings Groups.
 Prior to joining SEEP, Fabiola worked at RESULTS Educational Fund as a Program Manager for the Microcredit Summit Campaign advocating for financial inclusion to improve the lives of the poor.
 She is originally from Venezuela and holds a BS and MS in Economics and Latin American Studies from the University of Cologne, Germany.
 She is fluent in English, Spanish, and German.